LucaVaccari/nl-chat/README.md

 #### Todo
 - messages sent before having an id (discover why it works now)
 - serialize User message queue
 - connection does not end and does not establish after an error
 - Try to implement a command interface on the server
 - Change server error to server information
+- Clear/update last message when removing it
 - (User colors)
 - (Allow changing username)
 - (Send images)